 Pakistan also hosted two Conferences of Nobel Laureates during 2006 & 2007.
 During this duration, every year, three Laureates inspired and interacted with hundreds of students/ young scholars in Islamabad and Lahore.
 The first such Meeting of Nobel Laureates in Pakistan was organized in Islamabad and Lahore from March 27-31, 2006.
 Three Laureates, Prof. C. H. Townes (Lasers), Prof. I. Giaever (Biophysics) and Prof. G. ‘t Hooft (Elementary Particle Physics) came to Pakistan for that Meeting.
 More than one thousand students/young scholars in the areas of Physics, Chemistry and Biology benefited from the lectures, group discussions and question/answer sessions.

-September 3, 2018: Applications for the 69th Lindau Nobel Laureate Meeting (dedicated to the field of Physics), are now closed.
+August 2023: Applications for the 73rd Lindau Nobel Laureate Meeting (dedicated to Physics), are now open.

 “ Here at Lindau, I get insight into the work of the most important laboratories around the world.
 What could be better than that? ”

 “ I am impressed and carried away by the competence, curiosity and energy of the young participants: networking, discussing, asking the question this makes me think confidently about the perspective of a global scientific community. ”